External System Integration

 reloadIcon field external system implements

-ExternalSystemSettingsControl interface.
-There are also external system project-local settings and global external system settings.
-So, basically particular external system settings UI looks as below:
+ExternalSystemSettingsControl.
+There are general and linked project-level external system settings.
+A particular external system settings UI contains the following items:

 It's recommended to extend from